 If your riding path involves unpaved or rough roads, your road bike won’t be appropriate for everyday commuting.
 Because, most of the time, you have to carry some belongings for regular commuting time.
 As the road bike won’t have racks, you can’t carry anything.
 And due to not having fenders, if you ride on wet roads, dirty things will splash onto your clothes.

-But, when you upgrade it to a hybrid bike with racks, fenders, and panniers.
-You get the chance to carry your belongings and due to having a fender, roads dirty won’t spread to your clothes.
+But when you upgrade it to a hybrid bike with racks, fenders, and panniers, you can carry your belongings, and because the bike has a fender, road dirt won’t spread to your clothes.

 How To Convert Road Bike To Hybrid?

-The process of upgrading your road bike to a hybrid bike isn’t a simple task.
-Because it requires mid-level bike repairing mechanical knowledge, skills, and specialized tools.
+Upgrading your road bike to a hybrid bike isn’t simple.
+It requires mid-level bike-repairing mechanical knowledge, skills, and specialized tools.
 However, that doesn’t mean it’s not too difficult.

 Managing some time, and tools, and acquiring some skills will be worthy enough to do the job.
 Let’s see the step-by-step instructions.